 These are the two ways you can use your aperture setting to control the depth of field in your photos, creatively.
 Let me explain in a bit more detail, but first things first.

-Aperture is determined by the f-number on your camera and there is an inverse relationship between the f-number and the size of your aperture, so a small f-number (let’s say f/1.4) means that you are using a large, wide open aperture.
-A large f-number (let’s say f/22) means that your aperture is small and has narrow diameter.
-So I will use the term “large aperture” to mean wide open indicative of a small f-number and “small aperture” to mean narrow not-so-wide open indicative of a large f-number.
+Aperture is determined by the f-number on your camera, and there is an inverse relationship between the f-number and the size of your aperture.
+A small f-number (let’s say f/1.4) means that you are using a large, wide open aperture.
+A large f-number (let’s say f/22) means that your aperture is small and has a narrow diameter.
+So I will use the term “large aperture” to mean wide open, indicative of a small f-number and “small aperture” to mean narrow, not-so-wide open, indicative of a large f-number.

 Here’s a statement to remember: the larger the aperture, the shallower the depth of field.

-So what is “depth of field”?
+So what is depth of field?
 The best way for me to explain is to try and get you to picture in your mind a row of parked cars in a parking lot.
 Walk to the end of the row of cars, kneel down and then look straight down the row.
 Imagine taking a photograph of this row capturing the rear end of the first to the very last car.
-Now… the depth of field is the distance, that everything is in focus both in front of and behind the focal point.
+The depth of field is the distance that everything is in focus both in front of and behind the focal point.
 Every photograph has some level of “depth” thanks to the third dimension in our world.
 Notice I said depth and not depth of field.

 How can depth of field tell a story in a picture?

-If you haven’t yet invested in a Nikkor or a Canon 50mm f/1.4 then buy one as soon as possible.
-This lens should be a part of every photographer’s kit.
+If you haven’t yet invested in a Nikkor or a Canon 50mm f/1.4 (or other similar) then you may want to check them out.
+This lens can be a valuable addition to every photographer’s kit.
 Also, a wide angle lens can help you achieve great story-telling landscapes.

 About the Author: